Art History (AHST)

 Attributes: GDAH Graphic Design: Art History

-This course introduces students to the discipline of art history through the theme of pre-modern art's destruction, looting, and preservation/reconstruction.
-Through studying a series of paradigm monuments and their cultural and historical contexts, we will explore topics including the appropriations of objects for political and economic purposes, reasons why various cultures have assigned power to particular artwork, and art's destruction predicating the willful erasures of entire cultures by others.
+This course introduces students to the discipline of art history through the themes of art's destruction, looting, and preservation across world cultures.
+Through important artworks studied within their cultural and historical contexts, we will explore topics including the looting and plunder of objects for political and economic purposes, the willful destruction of material culture as a means of cultural erasure, and evolving ideas of ownership and cultural heritage as a common human right.
 We will consider ethical implications and obligations, and current cultural heritage debates over contested objects and monuments from around the world.
-Previously AH 0101F.

 AHST 1102 Art of East Asia 3 Credits